1. ConfigMaps decouple configuration from application code, making container images more portable and reusable.

 kubectl create configmap demo-configmap --from-literal=NAME=ANURAG --from-literal=AGE=21

-Creating ConfigMap from a file
+Creating a ConfigMap from a file

 It becomes boring if you have to repeat --from-literal